edwinEldhose404/edwinEldhose404/README.md

 ### Professional Experience

-- **Data Analyst Intern** | [cite_start]Futurense Technologies (June 2024 - August 2024)
+- **Data Analyst Intern** | Futurense Technologies (June 2024 - August 2024)
-  - [cite_start]Completed an intensive 2-month training program focused on data analysis and business intelligence.
+  - Completed an intensive 2-month training program focused on data analysis and business intelligence.
-  - [cite_start]Worked with a large-scale corporate dataset to improve operational efficiency and enhance decision-making.
+  - Worked with a large-scale corporate dataset to improve operational efficiency and enhance decision-making.
-  - [cite_start]Applied Python for data preprocessing, SQL for database querying, and Power BI for interactive data visualization.
+  - Applied Python for data preprocessing, SQL for database querying, and Power BI for interactive data visualization.

 ---